 Some years ago while attending BYU, I was watching a film at the house of some girls in my ward.
 It was a joyous exercise in platonic socialization.
 When there were about two minutes left in the film, midnight came, and I was asked to leave.
 Now I appreciate people attempting to abide by the code which they signed.
 But really?
 Two minutes?
 The beauty of this is that by Honor Code standards, I could have stood just outside the doorway of this house and watched the remaining two minutes of this film (It was my DVD, too, btw).
 Is that really what the Lord wants us doing?
 If I would have done that, I would have been abiding by every precept in the written word of the Honor Code, but what of the general spirit of it?
 Is the spirit of the Honor Code to part ways at midnight, or is it merely to not be in someone’s house?
 What of those couples that, when midnight approaches, opt to go sit on the porch or in a car after midnight, so as to not break the Honor Code?
 Really?
 It happens all the time, and we lose sight of the bigger picture by scaring students into hypocritical obedience to rules they only want to abide by on paper.
 That is not the spirit of honor.
 The spirit of honor is respecting someone and opting to keep the commandments because you choose to do so, not because some bloated bureaucracy forces you to do so at the risk of losing everything.
 And do bear in mind I speak of non-sinful violations.

 What about on the mission?
 Missions have rules, right?
 And many of them are rules but not actually rooted in commandments.
 They exist for our well-being and protection, and I found that keeping mission rules always benefited me.
-However, take, for example, a period when I was zone leader ((In LDS missions, a zone leader is a missionary responsible for the work and well-being of a number of other missionaries, representing a certain geographical chunk of a mission)).
+However, take, for example, a period when I was zone leader.
+(In LDS missions, a zone leader is a missionary responsible for the work and well-being of a number of other missionaries, representing a certain geographical chunk of a mission.)
 The mission rules stated that we could come in no later than 10:30 pm each night and had to be in bed by 11 pm.
 As zone leader, do you really think I got to bed by 11 every night?
 I don’t even think I was in bed by 11 most nights.
 I tried to be.
+Heck, sometimes I had to travel to meetings – by myself, mind you – and I’d return to town on a train that got me back late into the night.
 I did everything I could.
 But the work comes first, and the Lord knows that.
 I never once read any sort of caveat or stipulation explaining that curfews and such existed, but merely as guidelines that could be bent or violated as the situation arose, especially for those in leadership positions.
 The Lord did not withhold blessings from me or my companion for this.
 My heart was in the right place, but sometimes staying up past lights-out was necessary.

 Leaving someone’s house at 12:03 happens.
 Giving someone of the opposite sex a blessing in a bedroom with the door shut, because it is the most appropriate and pragmatic venue, happens.
 Being alone with someone of the opposite sex anywhere in a house happens (I know, I know.
 Slippery slope, right?).
 A well-groomed beard is more appropriate than the shaggy bro-ish hair often found around BYU’s campus.
 I do not advocate a removal of BYU’s important standards for its students, but it is certainly time to revisit some of the more outdated notions within the Honor Code, and to imbue a sense of personal responsibility for righteousness in BYU students through giving them choices and chances to make decisions on their own.